 Selecting DB and KB Weights

 For barbell work, to ensure you’re using weights that will get you optimal results, we’ll prescribe percentages based on an estimated 1 rep max.
 You can learn more about estimating your 1 RMs in here.
-But, when we are using dumbbells and kettlebells referring to a percentage of a 1 rep max doesn’t make sense any more.
-Below is a table that lays the descriptors we use to help you consistently dial in what weights to use in workouts.
+But, when we are using dumbbells and kettlebells, referring to a percentage of a 1 rep max doesn’t make sense any more.
+This article will help you learn how to dial in what weights to use in workouts.

 In a workout, you may see things written like: